mlof/Magento.RestClient/docs/index.md

     Postcode = "DN15 6EN",
     CountryId = "GB"
 };

+var cart = new CartModel(Client); // Creates a new cart.

 // setting the addresses.
 This step is validated client side for your convenience. cart.ShippingAddress = address;
 cart.BillingAddress = address;

-//Adding an item, with quantity. cart.AddItem("Your product SKU", 3);
+//Adding a simple or virtual product, with quantity. cart.AddSimpleProduct("Your product SKU", 3);

+// Adding a simple or virtual product, without quantity.
+// Defaults to a quantity of 1 cart.AddSimpleProduct("Your product SKU");

+// Adding a configurable product, with quantity. cart.AddConfigurableProduct("Parent SKU", "Child SKU");

+// Adding a configurable product, without quantity.
+// Defaults to a quantity of 1 cart.AddConfigurableProduct("Parent SKU", "Child SKU");

 // Gotcha here.
+Available shipping methods
-The results in this step are based on your address and
+// in this step are based on your address and
 // cart items.
 So the order of what you're doing matters. var shippingMethods = cart.EstimateShippingMethods();
+cart.SetShippingMethod(shippingMethods.First());

 var paymentMethods = cart.GetPaymentMethods();
-var paymentMethod = paymentMethods.First();

-cart.SetPaymentMethod(paymentMethod.Code);
-var shippingMethod = shippingMethods.First();
-cart.SetShippingMethod(shippingMethod.CarrierCode, shippingMethod.MethodCode);
+cart.SetPaymentMethod(paymentMethods.First(););

+// Commit the cart
-var orderId = cart.Commit();
+// This turns it into a proper sales order. var orderId = cart.Commit();

+// Congratulations.
 // You now have committed the cart.
-You can proceed by adding an invoice to the order.
+// You can proceed by adding an invoice to the order.
+// This marks the order as fully paid.
 Client.Orders.CreateInvoice(orderId);